Can You File For Bankruptcy During Divorce?

 Essentially, if you accept the debt, but the people you owe go after your ex, you may still face repercussions.

-In a case like this, waiting to file bankruptcy until after divorce may backfire.
+In a case like this, waiting to file for bankruptcy until after the divorce may backfire.
 After all the time and effort, it can still damage your credit and finances.
 And to top it all off, you may not accomplish much in the long run.

 Types of Bankruptcy